Yellowstone National Park: Flora

-In Yellowstone's hot waters, bacteria form mats of bizarre shapes consisting of trillions of individuals.
+In Yellowstone's hot waters, bacteria form mats of bizarre shapes consisting of trillions of organisms.
 These bacteria are some of the most primitive life forms on earth.
 Flies and other arthropods live on the mats, even in the middle of the bitterly cold winters.
 Initially, scientists thought that microbes there gained sustenance only from sulfur.
 In 2005 researchers from the University of Colorado at Boulder discovered that the sustenance for at least some of the diverse hyperthermophilic species is molecular hydrogen.

 Thermus aquaticus is a bacterium found in the Yellowstone hot springs that produces an important enzyme (Taq polymerase) that is easily replicated in the lab and is useful in replicating DNA as part of the polymerase chain reaction (PCR) process.
 The retrieval of these bacteria can be achieved with no impact on the ecosystem.
 Other bacteria in the Yellowstone hot springs may also prove useful to scientists who are searching for cures for various diseases.
 In 2016, researchers from Uppsala University reported the discovery of a class of thermophiles, Hadesarchaea, in Yellowstone's Culex Basin.
 These organisms are capable of converting carbon monoxide and water to carbon dioxide and hydrogen.

-Non-native plants sometimes threaten native species by using up nutrient resources.
+Non-native plants sometimes threaten native species by occupying nutrient resources.
 Though exotic species are most commonly found in areas with the greatest human visitation, such as near roads and at major tourist areas, they have also spread into the backcountry.
 Generally, most exotic species are controlled by pulling the plants out of the soil or by spraying, both of which are time-consuming and expensive.